MeshCentral Setup for Agent Remote Access

 If successful, it will print a token and confirm webhook delivery.

-1. Automate with Cron
+d.
+Automate with Cron

-To run the script automatically every minute:
+To run the script automatically every minute, add the below cron

-* * * * * /usr/bin/php /var/www/transmitter/publish.php >> /var/log/transmitter.log 2>&1
+(crontab -l 2>/dev/null; echo "* * * * * /usr/bin/php /var/www/transmitter/publish.php >> /var/log/transmitter.log 2>&1") | crontab -

 This ensures tokens are continuously generated and sent to Faveo RMM.